fidelitousone/more-recipes/README.md

 generate a list of extremely specific search terms about the tweet.
 Additionally, another approach would be to implement some kind of machine learning to get a desired tweet.

+### Front End Design Flaws
+One of the most obvious flaws in the actual web page design is that it is not responsive.
+When changing screen sizes, it quickly breaks.
+Given more time, I could have properly set up a better layout and a design that could accomdoate different screen sizes.
+For any recipe that may have more than 20 ingredients for whatever reason runs into severe issues as the list runs off the div.